oelmekki/postgres-350d/README.md

 ## Is it safe?

-I'll tell you that in a few months :)

-But patching the hardcoded limit is [the recommended way in postgres doc](https://www.postgresql.org/docs/9.5/static/cube.html#AEN169535).
+Patching the hardcoded limit is [the recommended way in postgres doc](https://www.postgresql.org/docs/9.5/static/cube.html#AEN169535).

+I've been using it for several months on my main business, and didn't encounter any problem so far.

+## Variants

+If you want more than 350d and don't want to change it yourself, [@lisitsky made a 2000d variant](https://github.com/lisitsky/postgres-2kd).

 ## How to raise postgresql's cube extension dimensions limit?